ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-7. What are saddle points and local minima?
+Q. What are saddle points and local minima?
 Which are thought to cause more problems for training large NNs?

 <details><summary><b>Answer</b></summary>